 Overview of Banks in France

-French banking system is one of the most robust banking systems in the world.
-The banking system in France has built up this stability due to two significant factors –
+The French banking system is one of the most robust banking systems globally.
+The banking system in France has built up this stability due to two significant factors:

-- Over the year the French banks have ensured that they have had enough capital and liquidity base.
+- Over the years, the French banks have ensured they have had enough capital and liquidity.

 Structure of Banks in France

 The French banking system is quite stable.
-There are around 400 banks in France.
-And the banks in France can be categorized into four distinct categories –
+There are around 400 banks in France and can be categorized into four distinct categories: –

 - The Bank of France